 Travel Dress Code

-Drama/Music Production Rehearsal Attire: At all rehearsals for drama/music/and performing arts productions girls should have hair pulled away from the face, and wear long pants or shorts with leggings or tights.
+At all rehearsals for drama/music/and performing arts productions girls should have hair pulled away from the face.
+Girls should wear long pants or shorts with leggings or tights.
 Girls may not wear shorts without leggings or tights.
 Failure to abide by this policy will result in dismissal from rehearsal.
 Boys should wear pants and shirts that allow freedom of movement.

 All fine arts students should wear footwear that protects the feet during choreography.
 Sandals, flip flops, etc. are not permitted in rehearsals.
 Students are encouraged to purchase solid black dance shoes.